How to Scale Your Ecommerce Store From 1,000 to 10,000 Sales

 Strategy 2 - Turning Competitors Into Mentors

-Scaling from 1,000 to 10,000 sales doesn’t always mean inventing something new.
-Sometimes, it just means learning from those already succeeding and then finding ways to do it better.
+Scaling doesn't always mean inventing something new - often it means learning from those already succeeding, then doing it better.

 Building a Competitor Intelligence System

-Competitors are constantly testing, and their results are visible if you know where to look.
-Watch their ads, track their bestsellers, and note their pricing and seasonal shifts.
+Competitors test constantly, and their results are visible if you know where to look.
+Watch their ads, track their bestsellers, note pricing and seasonal shifts, and record it weekly - even a simple spreadsheet works.
+Over time you'll spot trends before they peak and move faster instead of guessing for months.

 Also Read: